cjol/boilerplate-sam-typescript/README.md

 -   Switch from `npm` to `yarn`
 -   Format everything with `prettier` and move from tslint to eslint
 -   Migrate webpack config to typescript and add schema validation
+-   Add DynamoDB examples and support for dynamodb-local (see below)

 ## DynamoDB